BPA-CSIRO-Workshops/cancer-module-cnv/handout/README.md

-This directory contains the LaTeX source and any images which are to be used in the handout.
+This directory contains the LaTeX source and any images which are to be included in a workshop handout.

+Take a look at the [example.tex](https://github.com/BPA-CSIRO-Workshops/btp-module-template/handout/example.tex) file as a guide - it also contains embedded LaTeX comments which you should find helpful when writing LaTeX.

 Paragraph Text Environments
 ===========================